4shutosh/Emoji-for-Github-markdown/README.md

 # Emoji for Github
 ### Markdown
-Made a Git repo from this [Gist](https://gist.github.com/rxaviers/7360908) Give Stars
+Made a Git repo from this [Gist](https://gist.github.com/rxaviers/7360908)\
+Give Stars:star:

 People